arskom/spyne/doc/source/manual/03_types.rst

         permissions = Iterable(Permission)

-It is equivalent to the ``Array`` type from an interface perspective -- i.e. the client will not see any difference between an ``Iterable`` and an ``Array`` as return type.
+It is equivalent to the ``Array`` type from an interface perspective -- the client will not notice any difference between an ``Iterable`` and an ``Array`` as return type.

 It's just meant to signal the internediate machinery that the return value *could* be a generator and **must not** be consumed unless returning data to the client.
 This comes in handy for, e.g. custom loggers because they should not try to log the return value.

 You could use the ``Iterable`` marker in other places instead of ``Array``